-The following MD&A for the year ended December 31, 2021 has been prepared to help investors understand the financial performance of Glow LifeTech Corp. ("the Company" or "Glow"), in the broader context of the Company's strategic direction, the risk and opportunities as understood by management, and the key metrics that are relevant to the Company's performance.
+The following MD&A for the quarter ended March 31, 2022 has been prepared to help investors understand the financial performance of Glow LifeTech Corp. ("the Company" or "Glow"), in the broader context of the Company's strategic direction, the risk and opportunities as understood by management, and the key metrics that are relevant to the Company's performance.
 The Audit Committee of the Board of Directors has reviewed this document and all other publicly reported financial information for integrity, usefulness, reliability and consistency.